300+ Best Troll Names: Fantasy, Female, D&D & WoW Ideas

 Famous Trolls in Literature and Media

 Tolkien transformed trolls from folklore creatures into epic fantasy monsters.
 In "The Hobbit," the three trolls Tom, Bert, and William provide comic relief through their bickering and eventual petrification by sunlight.
-But Tolkien's later trolls grew more dangerous—the cave troll in Moria, the massive siege trolls of Mordor, and the mysterious Olog-hai bred by Sauron to resist sunlight.
-Tolkien's innovation was treating trolls as a species with variations and evolution, not just scattered individual monsters.
+But Tolkien's later trolls grew more dangerous: the cave troll in Moria, the massive siege trolls of Mordor, and the mysterious Olog-hai bred by Sauron to resist sunlight.
+Tolkien's innovation was treating trolls as a species with variations and history, not a handful of scattered monsters.
 This approach influenced every fantasy work that followed.

 Regional and Cultural Troll Variations

-Swedish forest trolls took a different form—smaller, more numerous, intensely territorial but occasionally willing to trade with humans who showed proper respect.
+Swedish forest trolls took a different form: smaller, more numerous, intensely territorial but occasionally willing to trade with humans who showed proper respect.
 These skogsrå protected woodland animals, punished hunters who killed wastefully, and could be bargained with for safe passage or forest knowledge.
 Female forest trolls sometimes took human lovers, producing half-troll children who inherited unusual strength and long lives.
-This tradition influenced fantasy literature profoundly—the idea that trolls could integrate with humanity rather than existing in eternal opposition.
+That tradition gives writers another option: trolls who bargain, marry, trade, remember debts, and occasionally get along with humans.

 Troll Character Development Guide